jdwiberg/Software-Engineer-Group-Sigma/ref/use_cases.md

 ### Use Case: Remove From List
 **Participating Actor:** Initiated by Shopper
 **Entry Condition:**
+- The Shopper has at least one item in their shopping list
-- "Remove Item" button is clicked
+- The Shopper clicks the "Remove Item" button

 **Exit Criteria:**
-- An item is removed from the shopping list and the display updated
+- The item is removed from the shopping list and the display updated

 **Flow of Events:**
 1. Shopper requests to remove an item from a shopping list.